Mashhadi Jews

 The Jewish community of Mashhad, Iran (یهودیان مشهد) was formed in the 1740s.
 After the Allahdad pogrom, members emigrated to escape persecution and are now located around the world.

 History

 Iranian Jews are considered to be the descendants of 722 BCE Assyrian and 586 BCE Babylonian exiles.
 From this diaspora, a smaller tribe of Jews evolved, in part due to their geographic setting in the city of Mashhad, and their robust community ties.

-The community was founded in 1746, when Nadir Shah Afshar called for the relocation of forty Jewish families from Qazvin and Dilaman to Kalat.
-These families settled in Mashhad, and were selected to protect Nadir Shah's treasures and jewels, which he had acquired from his Indian invasion.
+The community was founded in 1746, when Nader Shah called for the relocation of forty Jewish families from Qazvin and Dilaman to Kalat.
+These families settled in Mashhad, and were selected to protect Nader Shah's treasures and jewels, which he had acquired from his Indian invasion.